 How to Apply for Renewal by ONC-PRO

 - ONC-PRO candidates must submit an application and ONC-PRO Logs.
-Candidates may apply online, by mail or fax.
+Candidates should apply online, unless applying for Option 3.
 Both the application and logs may be submitted online.
 This is a 2-step process.
 The application fee is $25 higher if either the application form or ONC-PRO logs are submitted by mail or fax.

 - The application, logs and fee must be received by ONCC by the application deadline date, regardless of postmark or other circumstances.

 - ONCC will send candidates email confirmation that their application has been received (candidates without email addresses will be sent confirmation of application receipt via US mail).

-- Candidates should allow up to 12 weeks to be notified of approval of their application.
+- Candidates should allow up to 12 weeks to be notified of approval of their application status.

 Candidates Who Are Renewing by Option 3 (ONC-PRO + Testing)

 Candidates who are using renewal Option 3 (ONC-PRO + Testing) should submit both the application and completed ONC-PRO logs by the test application deadline date for the test they plan to take.
 Option 3 candidates must submit a test application and ONC-PRO logs at the same time.

 To ensure the integrity of the renewal process, ONCC will audit a percentage of randomly selected renewal applications each year.
 Candidates whose applications are selected for audit will be notified and required to provide additional documentation.

 Candidates Who Fail the Renewal Test May Not Renew by ONC-PRO

 Candidates who choose to renew by Option 2 (testing), and who do not pass the test, may not renew their credential by Option 1 during the same renewal cycle.
 Candidates who elect to retest, and who do not pass the test, must take the test again prior to their certification expiration to renew their credential.